 Like Third Sun, Damian is also a believer that as a country we are way too reliant on fossil fuels which contribute to pollution and climate change.
-He had read about other countries who were more progressive environmentally.
-He and his wife had even traveled and seen the abundant solar in Germany, a country that gets less sun annually than Ohio.
+He had read about other countries that were more progressive environmentally.
+He and his wife had even traveled and seen the abundant solar in Germany, a country that gets less sun annually than Cincinnati, Ohio.

 Damian is a pioneer in his community.
 He promotes green energy at work and advises friends and colleagues who have expressed interest in clean energy.
 In August 2020 Damian joins the true Solar Champion club.
 His colleague who had been considering solar and who Damian had been helping along in the process chose to take the plunge with Third Sun Solar!

 - Panel durability – Damian was surprised at how lightweight the panels are and how durable they are, maintaining their quality season after season for decades.